 The strict sequential amortisation effectively protects senior noteholders in times of stress.
-The amortisation of Classes A1, A2 and B will be accelerated during stressed periods, due to the triggering of the Class C interest subordination event and the cash-trapping mechanism.
+The amortisation of Classes A1, A2 and B will be accelerated during stressed periods, due to the triggering of the Class C interest subordination event and the cash-trappin mechanism.

-The notes' amortisation levels during pre-enforcement is set by a target amount which also includes the amounts allocated to the implied principal-deficiency ledger.
+The notes' amortisation levels during pre-enforcement is set by a target amount which also includes the implied principal-deficiency ledger.
 This is because the defaulted loans are deducted from the asset-and-liability test, which defines targeted amortisation, allowing the continuous use of excess spread to cover defaults.